AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_smart_group.md

     * `k8s_pod` - (Optional) - Kubernetes pod name this expression matches.
       This property can only be used when `type` is set to "k8s".
       This property must not be used when `k8s_service` is set.
+    * `s2c` - (Optional) - Name of the remote site.
+Represents the CIDRs associated with the remote site.
+    * `external` - (Optional) - Specifies an external feed, currently either "geo" or "threatiq".
+    * `ext_args` - (Optional) - Map of the arguments associated with the external feed such as "country_iso_code" for the "geo" feed.
     * `tags` - (Optional) - Map of tags this expression matches.

 ## Attribute Reference